-- Keep your pool’s filter clean and keep an eye for leaks on aboveground pools.
+- Keep your pool’s filter clean and keep an eye out for leaks on aboveground pools.

 - Replace leaking hoses, to keep your water bill under control.

-If you’re still concerned about the condition of your pipes or other have other plumbing concerns and you would like an inspection from a certified local professional, schedule an appointment online or give Tiger Plumbing Services a call today at 1-866-TIGER70.
+If you’re still concerned about the condition of your pipes or have other plumbing concerns and you would like an inspection from a local plumbing professional, you can schedule an appointment online or give Tiger Plumbing Services a call today at 1-866-TIGER70.